TL;DR

 Context Window

-Verdict: Claude's massive context window enables deeper codebase understanding.
+Verdict: Claude's 1M token context window enables significantly deeper codebase understanding.

 Safety / Isolation